McMaster-University-Library/Digital-Archive-Tools/BulkTools/readme.md

 ## 2. Spreadsheet to Digital Archive
 Bulk uploading from a local filesystem to the Digital Archive can be done in a couple of ways.
 Regardless of approach, it is necessary to produce pairs of files for each object to be ingested.
 The pair consists of an image file and a corresponding xml metadata file.
 Our approach is as follows (a scripted overview of the process can be found in **run_DA_ingest.m**):
+1. In the top-level folder for the collection of interest (e.g. H:\Digitization_Projects\WWII_Topographic_Maps\Italy\UofA WWII_Italy_Topos_50k\), create the directory structure that is suggested in Section 3 (below).
-1. **Creating metadata records**: Bulk metadata records are created via a [Google spreadsheet](https://docs.google.com/spreadsheets/d/1xmSuWdqUQ0a9RNCi2DErNO1bBcK6J06ps0moyYkg4Qk).
+2. **Creating metadata records**: Bulk metadata records are created via a [Google spreadsheet](https://docs.google.com/spreadsheets/d/1xmSuWdqUQ0a9RNCi2DErNO1bBcK6J06ps0moyYkg4Qk).
 2. Records for each collection are created in separate tabs of the sheet.
 When a new collection is being described, a new tab is created by duplicating the "Template - DO NOT EDIT - Duplicate for new" tab, and renaming appropriately.
-2. **Generating individuals metadata files**: When MODS metadata files need to be produced, the following steps should be taken:
+3. **Generating individuals metadata files**: When MODS metadata files need to be produced, the following steps should be taken:
     * The tab of interest in the metadata Google Sheet should be downloaded as a tab-separated file (.tsv) to the top-level local folder of the collection (i.e. the same place where scanned .tiff images are placed).
     * Run **DA_metadata_to_mods.m**, which generates Digital-Archive upload-ready xml MODS files from the downloaded metadata spreadsheet (.tsv).
 As an example:
         * ```cd('D:\Local\Digital-Archive-Tools\BulkTools')```
 	    * ```DA_metadata_to_mods('H:\Digitization_Projects\WWII_Topographic_Maps\Italy\UofA WWII_Italy_Topos_50k\','Bulk Metadata Templates - UofA_WW2_Italy_50k_topos.tsv');```
 	    * Running these lines results in the creation of a /MODS/ folder in the top-level directory, and the generation of separate .xml files for each row in the spreadsheet.
-3. **Preparing for bulk ingest**:
+4. **Preparing for bulk ingest**:
-    * [OLD method] In this method, .xml files from the /MODS/ directory are copied (manually) to the top-level folder, so that they appear alongside their corresponding .tiff files.
+    * [**OLD** method] In this method, .xml files from the /MODS/ directory are copied (manually) to the top-level folder, so that they appear alongside their corresponding .tiff files.
 	    * **DA_zip_for_ingest.m** is then executed, which creates ready-to-ingest zip files with .tiff/.xml pairs (see function description below for more information) Examples can be found in *run_DA_zip_for_ingest.m* or below:
             * ```cd('D:\Local\Digital-Archive-Tools\BulkTools')```
 			* ```DA_zip_for_ingest('H:\Digitization_Projects\WWII_Topographic_Maps\Italy\UofA WWII_Italy_Topos_50k\')```